Angelee delos Reyes

-Angelee Claudett Francisco delos Reyes (born October 14, 1987) is a Filipino beauty pageant titleholder and Miss Philippines Earth 2013.
+Angelee Claudette Francisco delos Reyes (born October 14, 1987) is a Filipino model and beauty pageant titleholder who won Miss Philippines Earth 2013.
 Prior to her win at Miss Philippines Earth 2013, she was a contender in several national beauty pageants including Miss Philippines Earth 2009, Miss Bikini Philippines 2011, and Binibining Pilipinas 2012.
 She is Miss Earth 2013 Top 8 Finalist.

 Biography

 Angelee has a string of pageant accolades to her name including Miss Columban College 2004, Miss Private School Athletic Association 2005 (2nd Runner-up), Bb.
 Zambales 2007, Mutya ng Pilipinas 2007 top 15 finalist, Bb.
 Olongapo 2008, Miss Real Estate Philippines Best in Swimsuit, Hiyas ng Subic (non-semifinalist), Miss Philippines-Earth Miss Talent 2009 and Slimmer's World Miss Bikini Philippines 2011.

 On her third attempt in four years, Angelee has finally made it as a Bb.
 Pilipinas candidate and she feels "blessed and rewarded after all the high heels and hard work!"
 She believes that "perseverance and determination spell out the difference between failure and success," and along with her brown good looks, enviable figure and unconditional faith in God, she will succeed.